The Structure of Matter: The Basic Particle Model

 • For a mass-less object the motion at the speed of light is natural.

-And on the other hand there are no conflicts with the current experimental situation of physics:
+On the other hand, there are no conflicts with the current experimental situation in physics:

-• The conclusion that the electron has no constituents was taken from scattering experiments.
-The evaluation of these experiment has always supposed that, if the electron should have constituents, these should have a mass on their own.
-The alternative assumption of 'no mass' was never taken into account.
-The full rational used here is explained in the context of the ELECTRON.
+• The conclusion that the electron has no constituents has been drawn from scattering experiments.
+The interpretation of these experiment has always been based on the assumption that if the electron had constituents, they would have their own mass.
+The alternative assumption of 'no mass' has never been considered.
+The full rationale used here is explained in the context of the ELECTRON.

-• The origin of the mass of the electron in its entity is caused by the fact that any configuration of objects bound to each other in a way, that they maintain a distance to each other, has an inertial behaviour.
+• The origin of the mass of the electron in its entity is caused by the fact that any configuration of objects bound togehter in such a way that they maintain a distance from each other has an inertial behaviour.
 The is explained in the context of the INERTIAL MASS.

 The structure of an elementary particle described above is assumed to be valid for every lepton and every quark.
 It is called the "Basic Particle Model".